jamezmca/the-complete-javascript-course/README.md

 - Code an AI chatbot.
 - Program a functional TODO app w.
 HTML & CSS.
 - Write a custom JSON database.
-- Develop a web server with Node.JS + Express.JS.
+- Develop a stock data web server with Node.JS + Express.JS.

 ### 10.0 Future Learning and Extra for Experts